phalcon/documentation/docs/flash.md

 ## Overview

-Flash messages are used to notify the user about the state of actions he/she made or simply show information to the users.
+Flash messages are used to notify the user about the state of actions he/she made or show information to the users.
 These kinds of messages can be generated using this component.

 ## Adapters

 This component uses adapters that dictate how messages are displayed or sent to the view.
-There are two adapters available, but you can easily create your own adapter using the [Phalcon\Flash\FlashInterface][flash-flashinterface] interface.
+There are two adapters available, but you can create your own adapter using the [Phalcon\Flash\FlashInterface][flash-flashinterface] interface.

 | Adapter                                | Description                                                                                  |
 |----------------------------------------|----------------------------------------------------------------------------------------------|